Desunovu/fastapi-mongodb-blog/README.md

-# Development of a Blog using FastAPI, SQLAlchemy, and Strawberry
+# Blog development using Fast API and MongoDB

 ## Description

-The objective of this educational endeavor is to create a blog through the implementation of contemporary technologies, tailored for crafting web applications in the Python language.
+Educational project on developing a blog.
+The main goal of the project is to utilize a NoSQL database and implement asynchronous CRUD operations.

 ## Technology Stack

 - **Programming Language**: Python
 - **Web Frameworks**: FastAPI
-- **ORM**: SQLAlchemy
-- **GraphQL API**: Strawberry
-- **Database**: MongoDB, PostgreSQL
+- **Database**: MongoDB (Motor async driver & Beanie ODM)
-- **Frontend**: React
+- **Frontend**: _Not selected yet_
+- **Honorable mention**: JWT Auth

 ## Project Functionality